Research

 Continuous innovation

 We believe in the importance of keeping our program innovative and continuously improving.
 That’s why we conduct scientific research alongside our treatments.
 Research helps us better understand the impact of our approaches and expand their availability.
+We have obtained a declaration for this from the Medical Ethics Review Committee (METC) and have an official collaboration with Radboud University Nijmegen.
+Our research team is led by Prof. Dr. Rutger Engels.

 Additionally, we aim to explore how Ketamine-Assisted Psychotherapy (KAP) works and identify the individuals for whom it is most effective.
 We closely collaborate with Dutch universities and medical centers, such as Erasmus University Rotterdam, UMC Utrecht, and Radboud University Nijmegen.
-Prof dr. Rutger Engels is the leader of our research team.
 All studies are reviewed by an independent ethics committee.
 You may be invited to participate in a study, but participation is always voluntary, and you can withdraw at any time.

 Mechanisms of action in a KAP Treatment